EdMaxwell/decouvert-archi-hexa/tests.md

     - [X] The user must not have already booked a seat
     - [X] The user must not be the organizer
     - [X] The conference must not have already started
+    - [ ] An email must be sent to the user
+    - [ ] An email must be sent to the organizer

 - [ ] Usecase: Cancel a conference
     - [ ] The conference must exist